 material of a much earlier period which had never been

-examined', probably from the fourteenth and fifteenth centuries.
+examined', probably from the 14th or 15th centuries.

 Elizabethan Ansford House, which had been in the ownership of the

 Woodforde family for almost two centuries, accidentally burned down in

 April 1893.
 Street directories for the period list the Revd Alexander